 In addition to its impressive topography, Taos is situated within northern New Mexico’s dry, high-alpine environment, which produces some of the lightest powder on the planet.
 So when it comes time to test fatter gear, Taos often serves up both super light powder and bluebird skies.

-If you don’t feel like hiking the Ridge, dive down off either side of Lift 2 or into the lower front side of the mountain to get into some steep trees or super fun glades.
+If you don’t feel like hiking the Ridge, head down off either side of Lift 2 or into the lower front side of the mountain to get into some steep trees or fun glades.
 And if trees and bumps aren’t your thing, you can always head over to the backside of the mountain and Kachina Bowl for some groomers.

 Taos may not rival a megaresort in terms of acreage, but it is plenty diverse in terms of terrain.
 With a variety of aspects and exposure types to explore all over the mountain, no matter the conditions, there’s something fun to ski or ride—and something challenging to find—all season long.

-BLISTER Trip Reports from Taos Ski Valley:
+A few of BLISTER’s Trip Reports from Taos Ski Valley: